michaelheiniger/Reivewpad-docs/docs/guides/extends.md

 Through the `extends` property, Reviewpad users can extend the current configuration from other configurations.

-This allows the ability to share common specifications for labels, rules and workflows from multiple GitHub repositories with the possibility to override the inherited configurations.
+This allows the ability to share common specifications for all the flags, labels, rules and workflows from multiple GitHub repositories with the possibility to override the inherited configurations.

 ## How it works